All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 (Ex 19:23-25) – 23 And Moses said unto Jehovah, The people cannot come up to mount Sinai: for thou didst charge us, saying, Set bounds about the mount, and sanctify it.
 24 And Jehovah said unto him, Go, get thee down; and thou shalt come up, thou, and Aaron with thee: but let not the priests and the people break through to come up unto Jehovah, lest he break forth upon them.
 25 So Moses went down unto the people, and told them.

 Here we see that it was Moses (and Aaron) that went up to God, but the people did not go up.
 This is another allusion to what we see in the book of Revelation.
-John went up into the presence of God – by way of a vision – and based on everything that’s implied here throughout, we must conclude that “the people” (the Church), does not.
-Dispensational premillennialists believe the Church is raptured after chapter three.
+John went up into the presence of God – by way of a vision – and based on everything that’s implied here throughout, we must conclude that “the people” (the Church), does not go up (via rapture) at this point, as Dispensationalism teaches.

 (Ex 20:1-2) – 1 And God spake all these words, saying, 2 I am Jehovah thy God, who brought thee out of the land of Egypt, out of the house of bondage.